🛒 WooCommerce UCP Implementation

 Why Add UCP to WooCommerce?

-• WordPress Flexibility: Full control over implementation via themes or plugins
+- WordPress flexibility: Full control over implementation via themes, plugins, or custom code - no platform lock-in

 UCP is not just a static JSON file — it requires functional REST API endpoints that AI agents can interact with.
 For WooCommerce, this means installing a plugin that implements UCP-compatible endpoints, or building custom API integration.